kubernetes/enhancements/keps/sig-api-machinery/4192-svm-in-tree/README.md

   // the endpoint serving the resource.
   // Immutable.
   Resource GroupVersionResource `json:"resource" protobuf:"bytes,1,opt,name=resource"`
-  // The token used in the list options to get the next chunk of objects
-  // to migrate.
-When the .status.conditions indicates the migration is
-  // "Running", users can use this token to check the progress of the
-  // migration.
-  // +optional
-  ContinueToken string `json:"continueToken,omitempty" protobuf:"bytes,2,opt,name=continueToken"`
-  // TODO: consider recording the storage version hash when the migration
-  // is created.
-It can avoid races.
 }

 // The names of the group, the version, and the resource.